Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [x] team alignment on its plan for the day
 - [ ] a list of impediments and priorities
 - [ ] a report to the Product Owner of stories ready to be accepted

+#### Q114.
+Which statement about the actor in a user story can be true?

+- [ ] There must be multiple personas for each actor.
+- [ ] The actor does not have to be a specified role in the solution.
+- [ ] The system cannot be the actor.
+- [x] The actor can be the system itself.
+[Reference](https://tcagley.wordpress.com/2015/03/31/the-difference-between-a-persona-and-an-actor/) Actors can be a person, group, or system(s).